-The fledgling society already has their first event planned.
+The fledgeling society already has its first event planned.
 Impressively attracting an Activision programmer to hold a talk on graphics programming; the two founders commented on how “forming industry links” had already been an “unintentional” but pleasant side-effect of the initiative.

 In an age where students are finding societies to be an increasingly costly pursuit, Amad and Raad pointed out that their activities should mainly be free.
 “You can do everything you want entirely with free tools,” Raad assured me as I tried to guess the cost of a suite of gaming tools and engines.
 Amad, smiling, pointed out that he had “never spent a single penny on any of the games [he’d] done.”